Trusted Medical Malpractice Lawyers in Quincy Illinois

 Have you been injured while receiving medical treatment?
 If so, you need to speak with a qualified medical malpractice attorney that can evaluate your case and pursue compensation if the situation calls for it.
-The lawyers at LaMarca Law Office, P.C., provide legal assistance for injured patients and families of patients in Quincy, IL and throughout the surrounding areas.
-As a local law firm, we understand the difficulty associated with medical malpractice cases, and we’re up to the task of proving your injuries and your need for compensation.
+The lawyers at LaMarca Law Office, P.C., provide legal assistance for injured patients and families of patients in Quincy Illinois and throughout the surrounding areas.
+As a local law firm, we understand the difficulty associated with medical malpractice cases and we’re up to the task of proving your injuries and your need for compensation.
 With over 30 years of legal experience, we strive to ensure you the best chance at winning compensation – call our staff to schedule a consultation of your case today!

 What is medical malpractice?

 This term refers to legal scenarios where a patient has sustained injuries or illness due to improper medical care by doctors, nurses and other members of the medical field.
 The injuries sustained due to improper can include physical injuries and serious illnesses that adversely affect your quality of life.
 When this happens, you may have a medical malpractice case to pursue compensation that will help pay for additional medical bills, lost wages, and more.
 Ask our staff for more details.

 Common Examples of Medical Malpractice

 • Emergency Room Errors

 • Birth Injuries

 • Wrongful Death